Trajectory Data Suffices for Statistically Efficient Policy Evaluation in Fixed-Horizon Offline RL with Linear $q^\pi$-Realizability and Concentrability: Learners and Background

 To formally describe such problematic states we define the following function:

 Then, if the range is zero for a state $s$, we can encounter the issue described above.
-More generally, we can encounter issues representing the rewards or transitions using our linearly $q^\pi$-realizable function class $(\fc_h)_{h \in [H]}$, if there are states with low range.
+More generally, we can encounter issues representing the rewards or transitions if there are states with low range.

-One obvious way to address this issue is to modify the MDP such that all the rewards and transitions are the same at any states $s$ with range less than a threshold $\alpha \ge 0$.
+One way to address this issue is to modify the MDP such that all the rewards and transitions are the same at any states $s$ with range less than a threshold $\alpha \ge 0$.
 In particular, at each such state, select any action $a$ and make the reward and transition of every other action equal to that of $a$.
 We will refer to modifying a state in this way as \textit{skipping} the state via action $a$.
 An example of this is shown on the right in \cref{fig:skipping example}, where we have skipped state $s_1$ via the up action.
-An MDP modified in this way is indeed linear (with parameter norm bound $\thetabound/\alpha$) and thus satisfies linear Bellman completeness (see \cref{lem:qpi realizability implies bellman completeness}).
-As such, we will want to use \fqe/\fqi in this modified MDP.
-At the end of this subsection we will see that the error due to modifying the MDP depends on $\alpha$.
-But first, we formalize the above intuition that the modified MDP is indeed linear.
+An MDP modified in this way is indeed linear (with parameter norm bound $\thetabound/\alpha$) and thus satisfies Bellman completeness (see \cref{lem:qpi realizability implies bellman completeness}).
+At the end of this subsection we will see how the error due to modifying the MDP depends on $\alpha$.
+But first, we formalize the above intuition that the modified MDP is linear.

 As we have seen, to modify the MDP we need to know the range function.
-But, the learner is not given the range function, and will unsurprisingly use some parametric representation of it, to avoid estimating the $q$-function of every policy.
-For any $h \in [H]$, let $\Thetatrue_h=\{\thetatrue_h(\pi)\,:\, \pi\in\Pi\} \subseteq \cB(\thetabound)$ be the (compact) set of parameter values corresponding to all policies.
-When linear $q^\pi$-realizability holds the range function can be expressed in terms of the parameters in these sets:
+But, the learner is not given the range function, so it uses a parametric representation of it, to avoid estimating the $q$-function of every policy.
+For any $h \in [H]$, let $\Thetatrue_h \defeq \cl(\{\thetatrue_h(\pi)\,:\, \pi\in\Pi\}) \subseteq \cB(\thetabound)$ be a (compact) set containing the parameter values of all policies.
+When $q^\pi$-realizability holds the range function can be expressed in terms of the parameters in these sets:

 Now we will construct a parametric bound on the range.
-For all $h\in[H]$, fix a subset $\trueG_h \subseteq \Thetatrue_h$ of size $|\trueG_h|=d_0:=\lceil 4d\log\log(d)+16 \rceil$ that is the basis of a near-optimal design for $\thetatrue_h$ (i.e. satisfying \cref{def:nearopt}).
-The existence of such a near-optimal design follows from \citep[Part (ii) of Lemma 3.9]{todd2016minimum}.
+For all $h\in[H]$, fix a subset $\trueG_h \subseteq \Thetatrue_h$ of size $|\trueG_h|=d_0:=\lceil 4d\log\log(d)+16 \rceil$ that is the basis of a near-optimal design for $\Thetatrue_h$ (i.e., satisfying \cref{def:nearopt}).
+The existence of such a near-optimal design follows from \citep[Part (ii) of Lemma 3.7]{todd2016minimum}.
 Any $G = (G_h)_{h \in [H]} \in\Gall$, where $\Gall \defeq (\cB(\thetabound)^{d_0})^{H}$, can be used to define an approximate range function that is completely specified by $\tilde O(Hd^2)$ parameters: